FatLurch/VKB_Grip_Test/README.md

 ** WHEN COMPILING THIS CODE ON ARDUINO MICRO CLONES BOARDS, YOU'LL LIKELY NEED TO SET THE BOARD TYPE TO ARDUINO LEONARDO **

 The two analog hats are mapped both as analog outputs, and as digital "buttons" for up, down, left and right.
-The flip up analog trigger is mapped as an analog button when fully clicked, and as an analog axis.
+The flip up analog trigger is mapped as a button when fully clicked and as an analog axis.

 The math for calculating the analog positions is pretty rough and could use some work.